Monasticism: Christianity

 The Christian monk embraces the monastic life as a vocation from God.
 His objective is to imitate the life of Christ as far as possible in preparation for attaining eternal life after death.

 Titles for monastics differ between the Christian denominations.
-In Roman Catholicism and Anglicanism, monks and nuns are addressed as Brother (or Father, if ordained to the priesthood) or Mother/Sister, while in Eastern Orthodoxy, they are addressed as Father or Mother.
+In Roman Catholicism and Anglicanism, monks and nuns are addressed as Brother (or Father, if ordained to the priesthood) or Mother, Sister, while in Eastern Orthodoxy, they are addressed as Father or Mother.
 Women pursuing a monastic life are generally called nuns, religious sisters or, rarely, canonesses, while monastic men are called monks, friars or brothers.

+During the fourth and fifth century monasticism allowed women to be removed from traditional lifestyles such as marriage and childbearing to live a life devoted to God.
+Guided by daily rules and lifestyle guidelines, monasticism afforded women great spiritual autonomy.
+Women also played a crucial role in promoting and financing the monastic movement.
+Monasteries served as a space for communal living for monks and nuns many operated under different ranges of severity for rules and punishment of disobedience towards practices that largely originated from the Desert Fathers, these parameters were administered by a superior (Father/Mother).
+While the practices of female monastic communities varied, they were united by a commitment to a life of prayer, contemplation, and service to others.

+Teachings from Shenoute of Atripe, an influential figure in the development of the monastic tradition in Egypt and for his writings on monastic life were also implemented throughout monasteries.
+Sometimes written in the masculine gender as if exclusively applicable to the male congregations, despite the fact Shenoute commanded a federation that included both male and female congregations.

+Later, during 379 AD the first monastery for women was founded in Jerusalem by Saint Melania the Elder.
+This was a significant moment in history: before then, female monasteries were solely adjunct to male monasteries, although the history of female ascetics predates even the earliest recognized female ascetic pioneers, such as Saint Mary of Egypt, who lived during the 5th century AD.

 In fourth century Egypt, Christians felt called to a more reclusive or eremitic form of living (in the spirit of the "Desert Theology" for the purpose of spiritual renewal and return to God).
 Saint Anthony the Great is cited by Athanasius as one of the early "Hermit monks".
 Especially in the Middle East, eremitic monasticism continued to be common until the decline of Syriac Christianity in the late Middle Ages.

 Around 318 Saint Pachomius started to organize his many followers in what was to become the first Christian cenobitic or communal monastery.
 Soon, similar institutions were established throughout the Egyptian desert as well as the rest of the eastern half of the Roman Empire.
 Notable monasteries in the East include: